 the injury was caused by an animal or human bite, burn, electrical injury, or

 Call 911 Right Away

 has a body part, such as a fingertip, that is cut off.
 Put the part that

 was cut off in a sealed plastic bag right away.
 Put the bag in a container with ice

 has a cut and the blood is spurting out and hard to control

 is bleeding so much that bandages are becoming soaked with blood

-so that infants and toddlers are less likely to fall
+infants and toddlers are less likely to fall

 or become injured on table corners, sharp objects, or doors that may slam shut.

 Be sure your kids wear shoes when playing outside.